 Compressed Air systems are absolutely necessary to the Medical Industry.
 Not only are compressors used to power tools, but they are also used to provide air for patients in need.
 As you can imagine, this means that medical air compressors need to be able to distribute pure and uncontaminated supplies of air.
 Choosing the right compressor for the Medical Industry is a difficult job.

-John Henry Foster created this guide to help this choice be much easier and straight-forward.
+JHFOSTER created this guide to help this choice be much easier and straight-forward.

 Medical Compressor Uses

 Compressed air supplies continual and pressured power to hand tools used around clinics.
 These hand tools include nail guns and impact hammers that are used to repair structures around hospitals and medical clinics.

 Compressed Air for Assisted Breathing